 Once springtime arrives, watch out!
 Nothing will prevent me from getting outside into the garden.
 You'll often find me poking around among the plants, looking for bugs, then wondering if they are beneficial or not.

 If you are similarly afflicted, we should talk!
+Even simple questions like where do the roots come from on cuttings are okay to ask.

 My neighbor Roy asked me why his linden tree (Tilia cordata) was losing so many of the weird winged samaras.